 Elsewhere in tech, media reports suggest Ellison, Dell and Murdoch are taking over TikTok as Apple manufactures new chips for its iPhone lineup and Intel seeks investment from Apple.

-Cloud computing giant Oracle named new co-CEOs from their infrastructure division, Micron delivered massive Q4 earnings riding the AI wave, and Xiaomi unveiled new smartphone lines, demonstrating Chinese manufacturers aren't waiting for permission.
+Cloud computing giant Oracle named new co-CEOs from its infrastructure division, and mem maker Micron delivered massive Q4 earnings riding the AI wave, and Xiaomi unveiled new smartphone lines - another Chinese manufacturer not waiting for permission to go global.

 Military technology firm DroneShield achieved record growth rates as defence spending gains momentum during heightened global tensions.